Did you know that honey will never go bad?

 7. The Honey is Capped

 Next, the honey will be capped.
-Bees have the special ability that allows them to create wax from their abdomen and lay out sheets of bees’ wax.
+Bees have the special ability that allows them to create wax from their abdomen and layout sheets of bees’ wax.
 This bees’ wax will cap the newly filled comb.

 This will then protect the honey from being damaged by allowing more water to come back into it.
 That way the bees can store it for as long as needed.

-So when winter comes (or even after winter, if it isn’t needed) they can eat it.
+When winter comes (or even after winter, if it isn’t needed) they can eat it.

 8. The Bees Thrive and the Honey is Harvested